Fire Doors in Healthcare Facilities

 Defend-in-Place Strategy

 Critical Risk: Smoke inhalation poses greater danger than flame spread.
-Smoke travels faster than fire and threatens patients with respiratory conditions, reduced mobility, or cognitive impairment unable to self-evacuate.
+Smoke travels faster than fire and threatens patients with respiratory conditions, reduced mobility, or cognitive impairment who are unable to self-evacuate.
+Effective smoke sealing is therefore as important as fire resistance in healthcare environments.

 What Is a Fire Door Assembly?

-• Intumescent Seals: Expand at ~200°C to seal gaps, preventing fire and smoke passage
+- Intumescent Seals: Expand at approximately 200 °C to seal gaps, preventing fire and smoke passage

-• Smoke Seals: Prevent cold smoke spread in early fire stages; required where doors open onto escape routes (marked with 'S' suffix)
+- Smoke Seals: Prevent cold smoke spread in early fire stages; required where doors open onto escape routes (indicated by the ‘S’ suffix)

 Fire Door Ratings for Healthcare Buildings

-• FD30S/E30 Sa — 30 minutes fire resistance + smoke control, 44mm thickness.
+- FD30S / E30 Sa — 30 minutes fire resistance plus smoke control, 44 mm thickness.
 Common uses: protected corridors, stairways, bedrooms.

-• FD60S/E60 Sa — 60 minutes fire resistance + smoke control, 54mm thickness.
+- FD60S / E60 Sa — 60 minutes fire resistance plus smoke control, 54 mm thickness.
 Common uses: compartment walls, firefighting lobbies.

 Doors NOT requiring smoke sealing: lift shaft doors, external escape route doors, and cavity barrier doors.

 Sa Classification Technical Note: The Sa suffix indicates testing per I.S.
 EN 1634-3 with smoke leakage not exceeding 3 m³/m/hour at 25 Pa.
-Pressurization per I.S.
-EN 12101-6 may waive this requirement.
+Pressurisation per I.S.
+EN 12101-6 may waive this requirement where a pressurisation system is provided.

 BS 476-22 vs EN 1634-1 Testing Standards

-• Test Rigor: EN 1634-1 is more rigorous with shielded thermocouples and bi-directional testing required
+- Test Rigour: EN 1634-1 is more rigorous, with shielded thermocouples and bi-directional testing required

-Practical Impact: FD30 doors under BS 476-22 may not achieve E30 under EN 1634-1 without modifications.
+Practical Impact: FD30 doors certificated under BS 476-22 may not achieve E30 under EN 1634-1 without design modifications.
 European tests create more challenging conditions, particularly at thresholds.
+For new-build healthcare projects, specifying to EN 1634-1 provides greater long-term regulatory assurance.

 Fire Door Installation Requirements

-• Properly installed intumescent and smoke seals around full perimeter
+- Properly installed intumescent and smoke seals around the full perimeter

 Gap Tolerance Specifications: